 Figure 7: Dischidia platyphylla Schltr.
 (Lakop-lakop)

-Based in figure 8 the FTIR spectrum exhibits a broad absorption band at 3375.40 cm⁻¹, corresponding to O–H stretching vibrations from hydroxyl groups, which are characteristic of alcohols or phenolic compounds commonly found in medicinal plant extracts (Pavia et al., 2015; Smith, 2011).
+Based on figure 8, the FTIR spectrum exhibits a broad absorption band at 3375.40 cm⁻¹, corresponding to O–H stretching vibrations from hydroxyl groups, which are characteristic of alcohols or phenolic compounds commonly found in medicinal plant extracts (Pavia et al., 2015; Smith, 2011).
 The peaks at 2924.52 cm⁻¹ and 2854.25 cm⁻¹ are attributed to C–H stretching vibrations of aliphatic –CH₂ and –CH₃ groups, indicating the presence of alkanes, fatty acids, or lipid components (Coates, 2000).
 A weak band at 3006 cm⁻¹ suggests the =C–H stretching of alkenes or aromatic structures (Stuart, 2004).

 The sharp absorption at 1738.00 cm⁻¹ corresponds to C=O stretching, indicative of carbonyl functional groups such as esters, aldehydes, or carboxylic acids.
 Meanwhile, the band at 1650.10 cm⁻¹ may represent C=C stretching of alkenes or conjugated systems, often associated with flavonoids or terpenoids (Pavia et al., 2015).
 Additional peaks at 1453.12 cm⁻¹ and 1376.81 cm⁻¹ are associated with C–H bending vibrations of methyl and methylene groups.
 The absorptions at 1163.73 cm⁻¹ and 1064.74 cm⁻¹ indicate C–O and C–O–C stretching, suggesting the presence of ethers, alcohols, or glycosidic linkages typical of carbohydrates and phenolic glycosides (Coates, 2000; Smith, 2011).